-The code requires the "IDL Astronomy User's Library", which is available from http://idlastro.gsfc.nasa.gov/homepage.html.
+The code requires the "IDL Astronomy User's Library" which can be found on the internet.

 The following calibration files are used.

 - Flat field images for each array

 - Bad pixel files for each array

 - File with the acceptable levels of the housekeeping keywords that we are monitoring